 At the start of the project implementation phase, the project partners should further develop their communication strategy on the basis of the above matrix, and complete it with a timeline and budget estimation for each activity.
-Detailed guidance on strategic communication planning and implementation will be given at the communication seminar for approved projects.
+Detailed guidance on strategic communication planning and implementation will be given at the communication seminar for approved projects and can be found in the communication toolkit at www.alpine-space.eu/resources.